EU flag against grey background

 Malek holds a bachelor’s degree in engineering from the University of Bath, and two masters degrees, one in digital communications and the other in innovation management.

-He is currently finishing up his PhD at the University of Bath School of Management, while also lecturing in innovation and engineering management.
+He also holds a PhD from the University of Bath School of Management, while also lecturing in innovation and engineering management.